EPCCed/Intro-to-HPC/content/Week4_Computer_Simulations/Computer_Simulations.md

 © iStock.com/Crystal-K
 ```

-## Wolf-sheep predation simulation - Initial and Boundary Conditions (Discussion)
+## Wolf-sheep predation simulation - Initial and Boundary Conditions

 Other concepts that we have not talked about yet, are boundary and initial condition.
-In this discussion we would like you to explore how they affect the wolf-sheep predation model.
+In order to discuss these concepts we would like you to explore how they affect the wolf-sheep predation model.

 In this case the boundary conditions define what happens to wolves and sheep that get to the edge of the area covered by the simulation.
 Try to stop the simulation when one of the animals is about to go out of the frame.
 Did you notice that it appears immediately on the opposite side of the frame?
 This behaviour is due to the periodic boundary conditions.